android-la64/rust/src/tools/cargo/src/doc/src/reference/unstable.md

     * [public-dependency](#public-dependency) — Allows dependencies to be classified as either public or private.
 * Output behavior
     * [out-dir](#out-dir) — Adds a directory where artifacts are copied to.
-    * [terminal-width](#terminal-width) — Tells rustc the width of the terminal so that long diagnostic messages can be truncated to be more readable.
     * [Different binary name](#different-binary-name) — Assign a name to the built binary that is separate from the crate name.
 * Compile behavior
     * [mtime-on-use](#mtime-on-use) — Updates the last-modified timestamp on every dependency every time it is used, to provide a mechanism to delete unused artifacts.